-Area Designation: New Technology Laboratory and Training Room
+Area Designation: Computer Training Room

-Function: This is a space where users can investigate and learn to use new and existing technology such new media applications, creative application software, design software, 3D printers and other hardware, audio and video applications, etc. It would also serve as a training room where instruction could be given on the use of e-Readers and other personal computer devices; on how to use the Internet and the most popular social networking sites; and on common software applications like Microsoft Office.
+Function: Technology training room where instruction is given on the use of e-Readers and other personal computer devices; on how to use the Internet and the most popular social networking sites; and on common software applications like Microsoft Office.
 The room may also be used to train staff and volunteers on the latest MLN software upgrades and in the efficient use of Wayland's and MLN's proprietary subscription databases.

+Occupancy: 7-10 Patrons: 6-9

-Patrons: 6-9 Staff/Volunteers: 1
+Staff/Volunteers: 1